 The essential steps for managing enrollment

-Learn the basics of successful enrollment practices.
+Watch the video to learn the basics of successful enrollment practices.

 Step 1: evaluate demand

-So, does your enrollment need to change?
+Does your enrollment need to change?
 Think about the following:

 - Is there a common percentage of unfilled slots across all age groups?